GENERAL

 Conclusion

 Admission to top medical colleges in India is primarily focused on good NEET 2026 cut-off marks.
 The NEET 2026 Expected Cut Off for government colleges is the last rank and its equivalent mark at which admission is granted.
-The NEET cut-off for government colleges varies from one college to another.
+The expected NEET cut off 2026 for government colleges varies from one college to another.

 ☎️ Talk to an Expert Counsellor — FREE Call ☎️